Stacktape

 Default user password

-• Must be only printable ASCII characters.
+• Must contain only printable ASCII characters.

-• Must be at least 16 characters and no more than 128 characters in length.
+• Must be between 16 and 128 characters long.

-• Cannot contain any of the following characters: '/', '"', or '@'.
+• Cannot contain the following characters: /, ", or @.

 resources: